GHack-T18/BackEnd/README.md

 # BackEnd

-This repo contains all the backend code for our GHack challenge
+This repo contains all the backend code for our GHack ch

 #SheC18